mojaloop/documentation/docs/technical/deployment-guide/README.md

    <br>_Recommended Versions:_
    <br>&nbsp;&nbsp;&nbsp;&nbsp;_**Helm v3.x** ([ref: Design Auth Issue #52](https://github.com/mojaloop/design-authority/issues/52))._
 - **Postman** Postman is a Google Chrome application for the interacting with HTTP API's.
 It presents you with a friendly GUI for the construction requests and reading responces. <https://www.getpostman.com/apps>.
 Find out more about [Postman](https://postman.com).
-- **Backend** Mojaloop Helm Charts maintains separation from from externalized backend dependencies like databases, kafka, etc. You will need to deploy external backend dependencies alongside Mojaloop.
-Example backend charts are provided in the Mojaloop Helm repository.
-Instructions found [here](https://github.com/mojaloop/helm#deploying-backends-best-practice).

 For **local guides** on how to setup the pre-requisites on your laptop or desktop, refer to the appropriate link document below;